 At Artion, a bright, shiny bakery in Astoria, you’ll find textbook perfect renditions of all the Greek bakery classics, like galaktoboureko, koufeta, and every kind of baklava—but there’s also Biscoff cheesecake and little mousse cakes shaped like porcupines.
 These pastries taste even better than they look, which is saying something.
 If you want to go all-in, get some savory things, like their ultra-flaky spinach pie.
 There are a few small tables inside the cafe, and they also serve Greek coffee drinks.
 It’s a great place for a catch-up with a friend, or to stock up on things to bring to someone’s house.

 Even on a random weekday with bad weather, there’s going to be a line at La Cabra in the East Village starting the moment they open, and it won’t really let up.
 The line is not atrocious, however, and the wait is definitely worth it.
 The speciality here is cardamom buns, and these sticky, airy, delicately-spiced knots of dough are second to none.
 Anything you order from the pastry case will be excellent, but you should also order a loaf (or two) of dark, dense bread and take it home to slather with your finest salty butter.
-The coffee here is expertly made and carefully sourced, making it a rare place where the coffee and pastries are on the same very high level.
+They serve carefully sourced coffee, and there’s a second location in Soho for a post-shopping bun.

 This Bensonhurst bakery is so committed to preserving the tradition of Sicilian pastry making that they actually have a letter of recognition from Sicily (yeah, the island) hanging in the shop.
 Everything we’ve tried here has been kind of mind-blowing, but the pistachio cookie is a true standout.
 It’s vibrantly green and seems to be made of pure essence of pistachio.
 If you like almond cookies, this is sort of like that, but better, because it’s pistachio.